-Do you feel like the probate property in Salt Lake City that you need to take care of is kind of a pain?
+Do you feel like the probate property you have inherited is taking a lot of time and money while you wait to sell the house?
 We can help!
 Learn more about selling a probate property in our latest blog post.
 We can also help you if you have inherited a house that needs to go through probate.
-We serve all of Utah.

 When people hear the word “estate” or “probate” they often feel stress right away.
 It is natural.
 Losing a loved one is hard enough, but when their properties and possessions become tied up in a probate court case, the whole thing can feel even worse.
 If you are the Personal Representative of the will or estate, you might feel as if the weight of the world is on your shoulders.
 Gary Buys Houses is a professional probate house buyer who will answer any questions you have about selling your house during the probate process.
 We can answer lots of other general questions for you too.

 Probate is the legal process for distribution of a person’s belongings after their death with or without a will.
 If you are dealing with a property tied up in a probate case, you know it can be a long and frustrating process.
 In Utah almost anyone can request a probate hearing to be named the Personal Representative of an estate.
 A will or state law will determine who the Personal Representative of the estate is.
 This is typically the person’s closest living relative.
 Once the house is sold, the proceeds will be split among the beneficiaries by the Personal Representative (PR).
 The PR will also need to pay any debt, cash bequests, and fees.
 Not all properties will have to go through the probate process.
 With good estate planning, assets can be sold or passed down via a living trust.
 It is also easy to set up the ownership of a house between husband and wife where when one passes, the other automatically becomes the sole owner of the house.